eiffel-community/eiffel/eiffel-syntax-and-usage/the-meta-object.md

 ### meta.source
 __Type:__ Object
 __Format:__
-__Required:__ No
+__Required:__ Yes
 __Description:__ A description of the event sender.
 Primarily for traceability purposes.

 #### meta.source.domainId
 __Type:__ String
 __Format:__ Free text
 __Required:__ Yes
-__Description:__ Identifies the domain in which the event was produced.
-A domain is an infrastructure topological concept, which may or may not correspond to organization or product structures.
+__Description:__ Identifies the domain that produced an event.
+A domain is an infrastructure topological concept, which may or may not corresponds to an organization or product structures.
+A good example would be Java packages notation, ex. com.mycompany.product.component or mycompany.site.division.
+Also, keep in mind, that division names, as well as product/component names, tends to change.
+That is why it might be a good idea to pick coded names that do not directly reflect current naming in the organization.
+Think of flower names as names for sites or simply site1, site2, site3 instead of Sweden, Denmark, Norway.

 #### meta.source.host
 __Type:__ String